The-Jay-Dev/Rebirth/README.md

 Rebirth is only available for Windows 64x, as I currently don't have the tools to port it to other systems, but there is a possibility of other ports in the future.

 # Installation
 The game works right out of the box.
-Head to releases and download the build, unzip the folder, and run `appRebirth.exe`
+Head to releases and download the build, unzip the folder, and run `Rebirth.exe`

 # Other resources
 - Devlog